 (Project domain to be decided and added here based on discussions)

-2.7 Projects in synergy with SWFDP-Caribbean
+2.7 Projects in synergy with SWFDP-Eastern Caribbean

 There are opportunities for working with established projects currently active in the region including the ………………….

 Several activities underway or proposed for this project offer opportunities to extend the scope of capacity development within the SWFDP project objectives to participating countries.